Chart Color Schemes

 An assessment of population growth drivers in Little Grove - Elleker reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Little Grove - Elleker's population was around 3,934 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 255 people since the 2021 Census, which recorded a population of 3,679.
-The growth is inferred from ABS data showing an estimated resident population of 3,901 in June 2024 and an additional 29 validated new addresses since the Census date.
-This results in a population density ratio of 27 persons per square kilometer.
-Over the past decade, Little Grove - Elleker has shown resilient growth patterns with a compound annual growth rate of 0.8%, outperforming its SA4 region.
-Interstate migration contributed approximately 48.9% to overall population gains during recent periods, though natural growth and overseas migration also played positive roles.
+Based on AreaSearch's analysis, Little Grove - Elleker's population is around 3,939 as of Feb 2026.
+This reflects an increase of 260 people (7.1%) since the 2021 Census, which reported a population of 3,679 people.
+The change is inferred from the estimated resident population of 3,901 from the ABS as of June 2024 and an additional 32 validated new addresses since the Census date.
+This population level equates to a density ratio of 27 persons per square kilometer, providing ample space per person.
+Over the past decade, Little Grove - Elleker has demonstrated resilient growth patterns with a 0.8% compound annual growth rate, outpacing the SA4 region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 48.9% of overall population gains during recent periods, although all drivers, including natural growth and overseas migration, were positive factors.

 Frequently Asked Questions - Population